ShouzheLi/NYURV32I/README.md

 ### Complete design and functionality of the processor
 ### TEST
   High Level Test
+  Test complex function for processor and see if the return value expected.
   <img width="1470" alt="Binary" src="https://github.com/ShouzheLi/NYURV32I/blob/28518905a98f6b92cbe4f57f0e0aabedb388f54d/Binary%20process%20steps.png">

   High Level Test with RC5
   use RC5 encrption to encode instruction.mem and instruction2.mem into instruction_cypher.mem.
 Then test instruction_cypher.mem in opposite direction to see if it can be decoded sucessfully.
 ### VIDEO FOR RESULT
 check FPGA_video.mov
+result expected: 1, 5, 12, 17, 34, 68, 34 , 17, 34, 68, 85